escopecz/docker-compose-mautic/README.md

 In order to deploy Mautic, you need a few "secrets" and "variables" so it can perform all the tasks.
 You cannot access the value it is saved.

+Github Actions is the tool that will take the code from this repository and executes it.
+That is the deployment process that will create the VPS, configures it and install Mautic with Docker Compose inside.

 ## Setup Github Actions Secrets

 The secrets are values you don't want anyone else to see.